eslint/eslint/docs/rules/space-unary-ops.md

 void 0 // undefined
 ```

-Examples of unary `nonwords` operators:
+Examples of unary `non-words` operators:

 ```js
 if ([1,2,3].indexOf(1) !== -1) {};